garrandall/popular-music-data/tracks/touch-it-busta-rhymes.md

 (Get low Bus!)
 Who be the King of the Sound?
 (Uh huh) Busta Bus back to just put a lock on a town (Uh huh) Lot of my bitches be comin from miles around
-See they be cumin (Uh!) cause they know how the God get down (TURN IT UP!!)
+See they be cumin (Uh!) cause they know how the God get down (TURN IT UP!)
 NOW YOU KNOW WHO HOLDIN THE THRONE SO GIMME THE CROWN (Huh) NIGGAS SOLUTIN AND TRYIN TO GIVE ME A POUND (Come on) I DON'T REALLY FUCK WITH YOU NIGGAS YOU NIGGAS IS CLOWN